So You Want to Break Up With the NDRRMC

 (SPOT.ph) You either love them or you hate them—those constant alerts from the National Disaster Risk Reduction and Management Council sending warnings about heavy rainfall have been the subject of scrutiny since 2017, when people first started wondering why they had to be sent so often, and with such panic-inducing intensity.

 The alerts are the result of the Free Mobile Disaster Alerts Act, signed into law in 2014, which requires telecommunications companies to “send free mobile alerts in the event of natural and man-made disasters and calamities.”
-Fast forward four years, and, well, the alerts are a good or bad thing depending on who you ask.
+Fast forward a couple of years, and, well, the alerts are a good or bad thing depending on who you ask.

 Feel like you need a break?
-We break down how to turn off the alerts, whether you’re an Android or iOS user.
+We break down how to turn off the alerts, or at least downgrade the Purge-like warning sounds on iOS and Android.
+The process is straightforward for Apple users, but it may differ for Android users depending on what type of phone you use.
 Be warned: You might just end up feeling a little empty inside once you stop receiving those texts.

-Go to Settings > Applications > Messages > More settings
+Go to Settings > Notifications > App notifications > Messages

 For iOS users: